adhi-commits/volunteer-hub/README.md

 ## 👨‍💻 Project Purpose

-Volunteer Hub was developed as an **academic project** to demonstrate the application of software engineering, database management, web development, and system design concepts to a real-world problem.
+Volunteer Hub was developed as an **academic project** to demonstrate the application of software engineering, database management, web development and system design concepts to a real-world problem.

 The project focuses on creating a structured digital solution for improving volunteer coordination and management within an educational environment.